 In this review, we will look at what the Lelit Anna brings to the table to help you determine if it is a suitable espresso machine for you.
 We will also compare it to other popular machines in this price range; the Gaggia Classic Pro and the Rancilio Silvia.

 Lelit is an Italian company that produces quality and affordable espresso machines.
-They have released several popular espresso machines in the last few years, the most notable being the Lelit Bianca, an affordable pressure profiling machine.
+They have released several popular espresso machines in the last few years, including the Lelit Mara X and the notable Lelit Bianca, an affordable pressure profiling machine.
 The Lelit Anna is their entry-level espresso machine.

 Lelit Anna Review